thilobro/gofileyourself/README.md

 ## Motivation

-This is a ranger FM clone in go.
+This is a [Ranger FM](https://github.com/ranger/ranger/) clone in go.
 Motivation behind this is that I want to learn go.

 ## Installation